Get Your Free Mesothelioma Guide

 For many years a lot of people didn’t realize that cosmetic talc products were contaminated with asbestos.
 So being aware of all the different cosmetic talc products that contain asbestos is sort of the newest frontier of exposures that nobody had ever really discovered in the past.

 The most common alternative to talcum powder is cornstarch.
-Widely available in grocery stores, drugstores and online, cornstarch can provide many of the same benefits as talcum powder without the risk of cancer.
+It is widely available in grocery stores, drugstores, and online.
+Cornstarch provides many of the same benefits as talcum powder without the risk of cancer.
+Other alternatives include baking soda, tapioca starch, rice starch and oat flour.

 Your web browser is no longer supported by Microsoft.
 Update your browser for more security, speed and compatibility.